PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 11:25:43
+Last updated: 2024-04-02 11:27:47
-Random Quote: Sweet is the memory of distant friends!
-Like the mellow rays of the departing sun, it falls tenderly, yet sadly, on the heart. - Washington Irving
+Random Quote: Real success is finding your lifework in the work that you love. - David McCullough